-Miramonti Phase 1 commenced construction on December 2018 and is slated to be completed on 2025.
+Miramonti Phase 1 commenced construction on December, 2018 and is slated to be completed on 2023.
 The mixed-use building is comprised of 21 floors, with the ground floor allotted for commercial spaces, mezzanine floor for convention halls and office spaces, the second and third floors for parking, the fourth floor is devoted for the amenities such as swimming floor, gym, jogging path and garden and a multi- purpose room.
 The residential units start at the 5th floor up to the 20th floor.
 The roof top will have the terrace and the solar panel.

 The second commercial/residential lot with an area of 5,347 square meters identified as Lot 1 of Block 3A will be the site of the prospective Miramonti Phase 2.
-The company has bought the property outright.
-The development of Miramonti Phase 2 has been assigned to IDC Prime, which has entered into a Serviced Residences Management Agreement with Scotts Philippines, Inc., the Philippine subsidiary of Ascott Limited.
-Once completed, Miramonti Phase 2 will be operated under the Citadines brand.
+The company has a Joint Venture Agreement for this lot with the owner, Lanvin Natural Resources, Inc., which is intended for Miramonti Phase 2.

 Based on in depth assessments of the Company, the best use for this property is deemed to be a mixed-use development.
-This involves the construction and development of state-of-the-art "eco-logic" mixed-use apartments with more than 19,276 sq.m. of gross buildable area.
+This involves the construction and development of state-of-theart "eco-logic" mixed-use apartments with more than 19,276 sq.m. of gross buildable area.
 The master plan development is envisioned as a "green" community of three (3) mixed-use buildings consisting of 21 floors each with commercial, office, retail and residential components.